-Orthodontics, also known as dentofacial orthopedics, is a specialized form of dentistry that focuses on diagnosing, preventing, and treating dental and facial abnormalities using braces, clear aligners, and various oral appliances.
-To become an orthodontist, general dentists must go through an extra 2-4 years of specialty training after dental school!
+Orthodontics, also known as dentofacial orthopedics, is a specialized form of dentistry that focuses on diagnosing, preventing, and treating dental and facial abnormalities using braces, clear aligners and various oral appliances.
+To become an orthodontist, general dentists must go through an extra two to four years of specialty training after dental school!

 What is the best age to first go see the orthodontist?

 Age 7 is the ideal time to bring your child in for a complimentary consultation.
-Our orthodontists – Dr. Nelson and associates – will assess the potential orthodontic needs of each patient and explain all of the treatment options.
-Early, or “interceptive”, treatment can sometimes help to circumvent issues like narrow palates, crossbites, overbites and underbites that are more difficult to correct as an adult.
+Our orthodontists, Dr. Kirby Nelson and Dr. William Brown, will assess the potential orthodontic needs of each patient and explain all of the treatment options.
+Early, or “interceptive,” treatment can sometimes help to circumvent issues like narrow palates, crossbites, overbites and underbites that are more difficult to correct as an adult.

-No matter your age, we encourage you to come in for your complimentary consultation so you can start your journey towards the beautiful, healthy smile you’ve always wanted!
+No matter your age, we encourage you to come in for your complimentary consultation so you can start your journey towards the beautiful, healthy smile you have always wanted!

 How can I take care of my teeth while wearing braces or aligners?

 - Brushing is the most important part of your dental care while wearing braces or aligners.
 Healthy gums encourage your teeth to move effectively, while gums that are red and puffy will slow the process of your treatment.
 Brushing after each meal will keep your teeth clean and gums healthy for the best result possible.

 - Use fluoride toothpaste, but avoid toothpaste with whitening agents.